Collected AI Tools

 TLDR This is an AI-powered summarisation tool designed to help users quickly digest lengthy articles, documents, and other text-based content by condensing key points into concise summaries using advanced natural language processing algorithms.
 Users can customise the length of their summaries, making it adaptable for various needs, and access it as a web application or browser extension to simplify information gathering from favourite websites.
 The tool's applications include academic research, professional efficiency enhancement, and staying informed about current topics.
 In short, TLDR This offers automatic summarisation capabilities and API access for developers.

-You.com is an AI-driven search engine and productivity platform launched in 2021 that focuses on user customisation, privacy, and advanced capabilities.
+Launched in 2021, You.com is an AI-driven search engine and productivity platform that focuses on user customisation, privacy, and advanced capabilities.
 It offers a free tier for basic features and a Pro subscription with unlimited queries and extra features.
 The platform caters to knowledge workers, content creators, and general users by providing personalised AI-powered search results and interactive experiences.
 Despite competition, its emphasis on customisation sets it apart in the market, potentially leading to future developments that enhance productivity across various sectors.